 A working group of the Equality Committee entitled "Age-Friendly Trinity" has been founded to promote age-friendly policy and practice throughout the university.
 The working group brings together ageing and age-equality experts from across the university in a coherent, action-focussed group with the goal of making Trinity an ever-more age-friendly university.
-The group includes representation of younger students, mature students, researchers in ageing and retired staff.
+The group includes representatives of younger students, mature students, researchers in ageing, and retired staff.

 Through the work of the Age-Friendly Trinity movement, Trinity has endorsed the Ten Principles of an Age-Friendly University and joined the Age-Friendly Universities Network; this was celebrated at a public launch event in the Trinity Long Room Hub on Tuesday 26th September 2017.

 Find out more in the Age-Friendly Trinity Brochure .